 - a.
-Each Permittee shall conduct a fiscal analysis of the annual capital and operation and maintenance expenditures necessary to implement the requirements of this Order. - b.
-Each Permittee shall also enumerate and describe in its Annual Report the source(s) of funds used in the past year, and proposed for the coming year, to meet necessary expenditures on the Permittee's storm water management program.
+Each Permittee shall exercise its full authority to secure the fiscal resources necessary to meet all requirements of this Order. - a.
+Each Permittee shall conduct a fiscal analysis of the annual capital and operation and maintenance expenditures necessary to implement the requirements of this Order.
+Each Permittee shall submit its fiscal analysis with its Report of Waste Discharge. - b.
+Each Permittee shall also include enumerate and describe in its Annual Report a description of the source(s) of funds used in the past year, and proposed for the coming year, to meet necessary expenditures on the Permittee's storm water management program. - c.
+Each Permittee shall conduct a fiscal analysis of the annual capital and operation and maintenance expenditures necessary to implement the requirements of this Order.
+Each Permittee shall submit its fiscal analysis with its Report of Waste Discharge.